Updated: Jan 10

 Oh man, this camera makes wildlife photography much easier.
 The eye autofocus when it finds the animal is so cool.
 Lets identify a few quarks.
 1) The animal has to be big enough in frame to be easily seen by the camera.
 If you do not have enough reach it will struggle.
 2) Owls trick the camera as they look like a tree if they are too far away.
 3) When two animals are in frame it may bounce back and forth and compete to find the correct eye.
 If the animals are well defined the camera can easily move back and forth between the two.
 If not the camera will struggle.
 Animal eye AF will help and hinder all in the same shooting experience.

 The frames per second has not been much of an issue as the camera will reduce frame rate after a certain percentage of battery is hit (I think 60% or 40%).
-Since I am still entering the wildlife world, I don't worry about it too much yet.
+This reduction is pretty dramatic and can be a huge hinderance when it comes to photographing fast moving animals like birds.
+This was really apparent when i was photographing out in the Great Basin this summer.

 The below image was actually taken on the eos R not the R5, but if it was the R5 it would have done better and been easier.
 I just got a new computer and apparently the wildlife photos are on the other computer so you get to make due with a prairie rattle snake.